 16. Read the question carefully.
 If you missed a sentence or two, your idea of the question will be totally different!
 Furthermore, there might be some pesky one liner sub-part of a question hidden just below the main text.
 (E.g. asking you to draw the electric field lines on the diagram) You can miss the sub-part if you just jumped straight into the main question.

 17. Draw diagram if you are unable to visualise the question.
-It will help you in the process of answering the question.
+This aids in understanding and enhances the clarity of your responses.

 18. Do not cram at the last minute!
-It is not effective and may do long term damage to your health.
+Resist the temptation to cram before exams.
+Last-minute studying is ineffective and can negatively impact your long-term health.

 20. Be motivated.
 You will find things progress 10 times better when you are motivated.
 Keep a positive attitude and you’ll be scoring well in no time!